Skip to Main Content

 Antanas Sutkus (1939–), People of Lithuania, 1976 onward.
 Black and white photographs.
 Gift of Herb Belkin, 1994.

-During the school year, this is a popular area for collaborative work.
+When classes are in session, this is a popular area for collaborative work.
 Watzek is not a silent library—though we do have designated quiet zones—and this tends to be a lively part of the building.

-Continue along the gray-green wall toward the windows, and look around the corner to the right.
+Continue along the gray-green wall toward the windows and look around the corner to the right.

 Roxanne Davis CAS '13, I Actually Don't Even Like Cake That Much